 Again, very analogous to websites.
 Online properties need a good publication plan, a regular influx of good content, and someone to publish it.
 You also need that CMS to be updated from time to time, that server infrastructure and analytics to be monitored, and tweaks to happen here and there.

-Everybody has a garden but few people need a gardener
+Few people need a gardener

 A lot of people have gardens and take care of them (mostly) on their own.
 They make an annual trip to the garden centre to pick up the flowers and plants they need, they mow their lawn every two weeks, blow the leaves in Autumns and even deal with the moles.
 The only times when they might need a professional is to trim that old tree every couple of years.